LGiki/wails-template-nextjs/README.md

 You can develop applications using Next.js and then use Wails to package your application as a cross-platform program that is compatible with Linux, macOS and Windows.
 And you can easily call Go methods from JavaScript.

-This project uses `next export` to export the Next.js application to static HTML, and then uses Wails to package the static files into an program, so some Next.js features are unsupported, see [https://nextjs.org/docs/advanced-features/static-html-export](https://nextjs.org/docs/advanced-features/static-html-export) for details.
+This project uses `next export` to export the Next.js application to static HTML, and then uses Wails to package the static files into a program, so some Next.js features are unsupported, see [https://nextjs.org/docs/advanced-features/static-html-export](https://nextjs.org/docs/advanced-features/static-html-export) for details.

 # Screenshot